ciernyvlk/Challenges/Challenge3/metadata/writeup.md

 ## Complete solution

-When you set all attributes correctly and run the module, you can see a lot of information about the target host from SNMP protocol.
-Last part contains information about running processes that you can see process with name Flag:G00d.
-So, the flag for this challenge is G00d.
+After choosing the correct module and settings, you can see the result of module run where is a lot of information about the target host.
+Last part of this information includes a statement of running processes where the flag is hidden under the name Flag:G00d.
+The result of this task is the word G00d.

 #### Lessons learned